flmaria/flmaria.github.io-source/content/posts/creating-your-personal-website-with-hugo-and-hosting-on-github-pages.md

 The idea is to have 2 repositories on your Github account, the first one will be placed your source from the Hugo's project and another to receive your generated static files.

-For this tutorial I'm using Mac OS, so all the instructions will be placed considering the following:
+For this tutorial, I'm using Mac OS, so all the instructions will be placed considering the following:

 - You have Homebrew installed;
 - Your are familiar using a terminal;

 #### Let's begin...

-First we have to install Hugo, using your preferred terminal enter:
+First we have to install Hugo, using your preferred terminal, enter:

 {{< highlight bash>}}
 brew install hugo
 {{< / highlight >}}

-To check if it was correctly installed enter
+To check if it was correctly installed, enter

 {{< highlight bash>}}
 hugo version